Graduate and Undergraduate Education and Training

 The Rutgers Institute for Translational Medicine and Sciences Summer Research Program is a unique opportunity for high school students, college students, and first year medical students to perform hands on translational research.
 The program provides students with the opportunity to participate in laboratory science, be a member of a research team, participate in experiment planning and analyses sessions, perform experiments, and present their results.
-Applications are due by February 1, 2021 – student must be 16 years old at start date to be considered.
+Applications are due by February 1 (January 1 for Foreign Nationals) – student must be 16 years old at start date to be considered.

 RiSE (Research in Science & Engineering) at Rutgers, a nationally recognized summer undergraduate research program, has, since 2001, been the source of about 30% of the underrepresented (UR) PhD trainees entering the molecular biosciences, biomedical engineering and related programs.
 Scholars participate in 10 weeks of cutting-edge research in the biological, physical, and social/ behavioral sciences, math, engineering, and exciting interdisciplinary areas under the guidance of carefully matched faculty mentors.
 A comprehensive professional development component, including GRE preparation, complements the research.